How To Heal From Infidelity: Six Stages Of Healing And How to Reconcile

 The first stage of recovery is to examine the relationship and the affair in detail to try to discover the root cause of the problems that led to the affair.
 This can be difficult work between both the unfaithful partner and you, and the therapist can often help keep you on track so that sessions do not become blaming sessions.
 Healing from infidelity can require a deeper look at the relationship.

-The fact of the matter is that there is a reason your spouse had an affair.
+The fact of the matter is that there is probably a reason your spouse had an affair.
 That reason might not make sense to you, and it might not even make sense to them.
-But there was a reason.
-Therapy helps you uncover this reason and see if it is a problem that can be resolved.
+But there likely was a reason.
+Therapy can help you uncover this reason and see if it is a problem that can be resolved.

 Rediscovering your relationship

-When you discover that your spouse has been unfaithful, your entire relationship becomes defined by that cheating.
-To be able to decide whether or not to stay with your spouse, you need to rediscover your base relationship and what makes the two of you great together.
+When you discover that your spouse has been unfaithful, your entire relationship can become defined by that cheating.
+To be able to decide whether or not to stay with your spouse, you may need to rediscover your base relationship and what makes the two of you great together.

-This is important for trying to save the marriage, but it is also important for facilitating recovery on both sides.
-It does help when you can look at your relationship objectively and say, "No, it wasn't all bad."
+This can be important for trying to save the marriage, but it can also be important for facilitating recovery on both sides.
+It can help when you can look at your relationship objectively and say, "No, it wasn't all bad."

 Uncovering the deeper issues about the affair or infidelity in the marriage

-While there sometimes is no good reason given for having an affair, often an affair is a symptom of a deeper problem.
-People have affairs because they are depressed because they are not feeling appreciation or love in their marriage because they have fallen into substance abuse, or because of past trauma in their lives.
-They may even be experiencing post traumatic stress disorder, or other mental health conditions.
-It is important to uncover these deeper issues that led to the affair.
+While there sometimes may be no good reason given for having an affair, often an affair can be a symptom of a deeper problem.
+People might have affairs because they are depressed because they are not feeling appreciation or love in their marriage, because they have fallen into substance abuse, or because of past trauma in their lives.
+They may even be experiencing post-traumatic stress disorder, or other mental health conditions.
+It can be important to uncover these deeper issues that led to the affair.

-You will not be able to get over an affair and potentially rebuild your marriage and your life until you are aware of what the problem was, whether or not it can be fixed, and how to fix it.
-This is one of the reasons why marriage counseling can be helpful after infidelity, in order to heal and process your emotions.
+You may not be able to get over an affair and potentially rebuild your marriage and your life until you are aware of what the problem was, whether or not it can be fixed, and how to fix it.
+This can be one of the reasons why marriage counseling can be helpful after infidelity, in order to heal and process your emotions.

 Addressing the pain of cheating

-Addressing the emotional pain and heartache that you feel after cheating in your marriage is of the utmost importance to recovery.
-You will need to address your intense emotional pain with your spouse, so that they are fully aware of your feelings, why you have those feelings, and what they can do to help alleviate those feelings and aid you toward recovery.
+Addressing the emotional pain and heartache that you feel after cheating in your marriage can be of the utmost importance to recovery.
+You may need to address your intense emotional pain with your spouse, so that they are fully aware of your feelings, why you have those feelings, and what they can do to help alleviate those feelings and aid you toward recovery.

 Creating a timeline or plan

-If you haven't already decided whether or not you will stay with your spouse, your therapist will probably have you develop a timeline or plan for healing from infidelity.
-At the end of that timeline or plan, you will have to decide on whether or not you are going to try to save your marriage.
+If you haven't already decided whether or not you will stay with your spouse, your therapist might have you develop a timeline or plan for healing from infidelity.
+At the end of that timeline or plan, you may have to decide on whether or not you are going to try to save your marriage.
 In other words, you must determine if you want to continue this relationship moving forward.
 The timeline might be a month, three months, or more, depending on the depth of the betrayal, the depth of your emotional pain, and other factors that can make recovery more difficult.
-During this time, your therapist will work with you to heal yourself and the relationship.
+During this time, your therapist can work with you to heal yourself and the relationship.

 Forgiveness

-The last hard stage of cheating recovery is forgiveness and recovery.
-It can be very difficult to forgive an unfaithful spouse who has hurt you so badly.
-Yet forgiveness is important for both of you, especially if you both decide to heal and start new relationship after cheating with your partner again.
+The last stage of cheating recovery can be forgiveness and recovery.
+It can be very difficult to forgive an unfaithful spouse who has hurt you.
 For you, if you forgive your spouse for their cheating, it can help you let go of feelings of resentment, anger, abandonment, betrayal, and other negative emotions that you feel when you see or talk to your spouse.

 Letting go of those intense emotions is important for your emotional health and healing.